What product are you having issues with?

 - Then scroll to the "SETTINGS" menu and press "OK" on your remote control.

 - Now select "HOME NETWORK SETTINGS" and then select "SET UP YOUR HOME NETWORK".

 - In the setup menu, choose "JOIN NETWORK".
 The Virgin TV HD+ box will scan for existing networks.

 You will now be asked whether you would like to connect by Ethernet or by Wi-Fi.

-- If you select ethernet, the Horizon TV HD+ box will now scan for an active network for a DHCP server to obtain an IP address.
+- If you select ethernet, the Virgin TV HD+ box will now scan for an active network for a DHCP server to obtain an IP address.
 As soon as an IP address has been assigned, the

 following message is displayed: "Your Box is now connected to your home network.
 Please select "SET UP HOME MEDIA" to continue the set up procedure."

-The Horizon TV HD+ box now acts as a ‘client’.
+The Virgin TV HD+ box now acts as a ‘client’.
 It’s a techie term, so ignore it for now.
 At this point, you can install your media catalogue by selecting "SET UP HOME MEDIA".

-- If you select Wi Fi, the Horizon TV HD+ box will display list of wireless networks to connect to.
+- If you select Wi Fi, the Virgin TV HD+ box will display list of wireless networks to connect to.
 Locate your own network on the list, press "OK" and then enter your wireless password.
 Another way of doing the job is to can choose "MANUAL ENTRY" which will allow you to enter your network name and wireless password.